Yuchengyw6/latex-test/README.md

 ## Possible Errors

-1. **Incorrect / Missing Data*
+1. **Incorrect / Missing Data**

 > Some websites sources we are using might be non-functional on some specific days.
-If you receive an error message via email, and find that the file [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) did not update itself or some data is wrong, you may need to modify this file manually, details please refer to [example.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/example.tex).
+If you receive an error message via email, and find that the file [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) did not update itself or some data is wrong, you may need to modify this file manually.
+You can manually update the data in the report by editing the file where the data is stored.
+For details on how to do this, please refer to the example we provided and the instructions below: [example.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/example.tex).

-> If you change the [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) and commit the changes manually, the github action will run again automatically, wait for a few minute and check whether [main.pdf](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/gh-pages/main.pdf) is updated or not.
+> If you change the data in the [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) file and commit the changes manually, **the github action will run again automatically** with the changes you made.
+Please wait for a few minutes and check whether [main.pdf](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/gh-pages/main.pdf) is updated or not.

+### Manual Update Example

 For example, one day you find that the data is not updated, you should firstly check the documentation in [example.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/example.tex), and change the value in [data_X07.tex](https://github.com/ACHDAirQuality/ACHD_Report_Generate/blob/master/data-raw/data_X07.tex) manually.

 Firstly, click the little pen on the top right corner to edit the file: